Evan224/web-scalablity-assignment/Jamstack/REPORT.md

 # guidance.

 This is a mock programming test application.
-You need to first cd to the ui folder, and run
+You need to first cd to the grader-image folder

 ```
-npm install
+cd grader-image

+docker build -t grader-image .
 ```

 And then In the root folder, run